ViSymRe: Vision Multimodal Symbolic Regression: Experiments

 \subsection{Results on low-dimensional benchmarks}

-In SR, low-dimensional problems cover the majority of practical scenarios.
-Therefore, we comprehensively evaluate ViSymRe on low-dimensional benchmarks.
-The comparison are NeSymReS, E2E, SymFormer, TPSR and PySR.
+Considering that scientific discovery often aims to distill complex natural phenomena into simple equations that involve only a few key variables, low-dimensional scenarios serve as a cornerstone for validating the ability of SR models to recover fundamental physical laws.
+Therefore, we first evaluate ViSymRe on low-dimensional benchmarks.
 Each experiment is repeated 10 times and averaged to ensure statistical significance.

-We first evaluated the models' $R^2$ score and complexity, which are considered the basic metrics for measuring SR performance.
-The results are shown in Table~\ref{acc_compl}.
-It can be observed that ViSymRe maintains optimal or suboptimal $R^2$ score on all benchmarks, and the complexity achieved is significantly lower than that of others, reflecting its ability to balance data fitting with interpretability, an essential property for real-world scientific discovery.
-In comparison, NeSymReS also generates relatively simple expressions, ranking second in complexity, but its $R^2$ score drops substantially on several benchmarks, a weakness similarly observed in SymFormer.
-PySR and TPSR are competitive in $R^2$ score, but their complexity is almost twice that of ViSymRe, which reduces the interpretability of expressions.
+In Table~\ref{tab:r2_Complexity_results}, we report the $R^2$ score and Complexity of the models, which are considered the fundamental metrics for evaluating SR performance.
+It can be seen that ViSymRe achieves $R^2 > 0.99$ across all benchmarks, showing robust numerical approximation capability.
+Furthermore, ViSymRe achieves lower Complexity than the baselines while maintaining such a high $R^2$ score, demonstrating its tendency to describe datasets with simple equations, an important aspect for interpretable scientific discovery.
+In comparison, NeSymReS also generates simple equations, ranking second in Complexity, but its $R^2$ score drops on several benchmarks.
+PYSR, uDSR, and TPSR are competitive in terms of $R^2$ score, but fail to simplify the equations effectively.

-Beyond $R^2$ score and complexity, a key goal of SR is to recover the underlying symbolic structure of the ground-truth expression.
-Fig.~\ref{NED} reports the NED results for evaluating the model's ability to recover real expression structure.
-As can be seen, ViSymRe obtains the lowest NED on all benchmarks, underscoring its ability to not only fit data well but also uncover expressions that closely match the true underlying structure.
-PySR, SymFormer, and NeSymReS form the second tier.
-Although they achieve NED comparable to ViSymRe on some benchmarks, a gap remains.
-For other models, the NED is generally higher than 0.5, indicating that they emphasize data fitting at the expense of structural accuracy, making them more akin to black-box learners.

-To evaluate the robustness of the models under different noise levels, we recorded the changes in each model’s $R^2$ score and NED at three noise intensities (0, 0.01, and 0.1).
-For ease of visualization, the results are averaged over all nine low-dimensional benchmarks, as shown in Fig.~\ref{noise_metrics}.
-Overall, higher noise degrades all models, but ViSymRe consistently preserves both high $R^2$ and low NED, with only smooth declines even at the noise level of 0.1.
-Although PySR and TPSR exhibit a high $R^2$ score on clean data, they drop sharply once noise increases.
-NeSymReS, E2E, and SymFormer degrade even faster, retaining their $R^2$ scores less than half of those on clean data at the noise level of 0.1.
-These results highlight the robustness of ViSymRe to noise, which is essential for practical applications of SR in real-world scientific discovery, where experimental data rarely achieve ideal noiseless conditions.